Lucas Castro

-Lucas Nahuel Castro (born 9 April 1989) is an Argentine professional footballer who plays for Gimnasia La Plata, as a winger.
+Lucas Nahuel Castro (born 9 April 1989) is an Argentine professional footballer who plays for Aldosivi, as a winger.

 Club career

 Gimnasia La Plata

 Castro began his career within the youth ranks of Argentine club Gimnasia y Esgrima La Plata in 2003.

 After 68 appearances and 6 goals for his hometown club, Castro transferred to Racing Club de Avellaneda.

 Racing Club

 In July 2011, Castro completed a transfer to Argentine rivals Racing Club de Avellaneda after being signed by Manager Diego Simeone.
 Castro played mainly on the left wing, with Mauro Camoranesi usually playing on the right wing.
 In his only season with the club, he scored 6 goals in 29 league appearances.

 Calcio Catania

 On 20 July 2012, Castro signed for Italian Serie A club Catania for €2.5 million on a five-year contract.

 Chievo Verona

 On 29 June 2015, Castro signed with Chievo.

 Cagliari

 On 30 June 2018, Castro signed with Cagliari.